2025 RPS Bond Proposal and Kent ISD Enhancement Millage Proposal

 Community Committee

 Gathering community input: A wide cross-section of community members formed a Community Input Committee with district staff.
 The Committee met five times to evaluate opportunities across the district, provide feedback, and make a recommendation to the Board of Education regarding facility improvements.
+The recommendation of the Committee and District Administration was presented to the Board of Education for consideration at the July 14, 2025 board meeting.
+The scope of the potential bond projects was approved at the August 12, 2025 board meeting.
+The Board of Education also formally called for a bond election at the August 12, 2025 board meeting.

 Ongoing Stakeholder Conversations